-Reference is made to the announcements of Ronshine China Holdings Limited (the "Company") dated 19 December 2018 and 20 December 2018 in relation to the Notes Issue (the "Announcements").
-All terms used herein have the same meaning as defined in the Announcements, unless otherwise defined.
+Reference is made to the announcements of Ronshine China Holdings Limited (融信中國控股有限公司) (the "Company") dated February 8, 2019, February 12, 2019, February 18, 2019, February 19, 2019 and February 22, 2019 in respect of the Exchange Offer and the Consent Solicitation in relation to the Company's outstanding 8.25% Senior Notes due 2021 and the Concurrent New Money Issuance (the "Announcements").
+Unless the context herein defines otherwise, capitalized terms used in this announcement shall have the same meanings as defined in the Announcements.

-Please refer to the attached offering memorandum in relation to the Notes (the "Offering Memorandum"), which is available on the website of the Singapore Exchange Securities Trading Limited as of 7 January 2019.
+Please refer to the attached Final Offering Memorandum in relation to the New Notes, which is available on the website of the Singapore Exchange Securities Trading Limited as of February 27, 2019.

-The posting of the Offering Memorandum on the website of the Stock Exchange is only for the purpose of facilitating equal dissemination of information to investors in Hong Kong and compliance with Rule 13.10B of the Listing Rules, and not for any other purposes.
+The posting of the Final Offering Memorandum on the website of the Stock Exchange is only for the purpose of facilitating equal dissemination of information to investors in Hong Kong and compliance with Rule 13.10B of the Listing Rules, and not for any other purposes.

-The Offering Memorandum does not constitute a prospectus, notice, circular, brochure or advertisement offering to sell any securities to the public in any jurisdiction, nor is it an invitation to the public to make offers to subscribe for or purchase any securities, nor is it calculated to invite offers by the public to subscribe for or purchase any securities.
+The Final Offering Memorandum does not constitute a prospectus, notice, circular, brochure or advertisement offering to sell any securities to the public in any jurisdiction, nor is it an invitation to the public to make offers to subscribe for or purchase any securities, nor is it calculated to invite offers by the public to subscribe for or purchase any securities.

-The Offering Memorandum must not be regarded as an inducement to subscribe for or purchase any securities of the Company, and no such inducement is intended.
-No investment decision should be based on the information contained in the Offering Memorandum.
+The Final Offering Memorandum must not be regarded as an inducement to subscribe for or purchase any securities of the Company, and no such inducement is intended.
+No investment decision should be based on the information contained in the Final Offering Memorandum.

-By order of the Board of
+By order of the board

 Ronshine China Holdings Limited

 Ou Zonghong

 Chairman

-Hong Kong, 7 January 2019
+Hong Kong, February 27, 2019

-As at the date of this announcement, Mr. Ou Zonghong, Ms. Zeng Feiyan, Mr. Ruan Youzhi and Mr. Zhang Lixin are the executive Directors; Ms. Chen Shucui is the non-executive Director; and Mr. Lo, Wing Yan William, Mr. Ren Yunan and Mr. Qu Wenzhou are the independent non-executive Directors.
+As at the date of this announcement, Mr. Ou Zonghong, Ms. Zeng Feiyan, Mr. Ruan Youzhi and Mr. Zhang Lixin are the executive Directors; Ms. Chen Shucui is the non-executive Director; and Dr. Lo, Wing Yan William, Mr. Ren Yunan and Mr. Qu Wenzhou are the independent non-executive Directors.